WanderWise Wandering Tech Guide

 If exits are easily accessible

 Smart Locks are useful at any stage.
-If risk increases, layer in Door Alarms or Motion Sensors earlier than you originally planned.
+If risk increases, layer in Door Alarms or Motion Sensors earlier than originally planned.

 If they respond to spoken prompts